yiisoft/yii2/docs/guide/start-hello.md

 }
 ```

-In the above code, the `say` action is defined as a method named `actionSay` in `SiteController`.
+In the above code, the `say` action is defined as a method named `actionSay` in the `SiteController` class.
 Yii uses the prefix `action` to differentiate action methods from non-action methods in a controller class.
-The name after the `action` prefix is maps to the action's ID.
+The name after the `action` prefix maps to the action's ID.

 When it comes to naming your actions, you should understand how Yii treats action IDs.
-Action IDs are always referenced in lower case.
-If an action ID requires multiple words, they will be concatenated by dashes (e.g., `create-comment`).
+Action IDs are always
+referenced in lower case.
+If an action ID requires multiple words, they will be concatenated by dashes
+(e.g., `create-comment`).
 Action method names are mapped to action IDs by removing any dashes from the IDs,
 capitalizing the first letter in each word, and prefixing the resulting with `action`.
 For example,
 the action ID `create-comment` corresponds to the action method name `actionCreateComment`.

-The action method takes a parameter `$message`, whose value defaults to `"Hello"` (in exatly the same way you set a default value for any function or method argument in PHP).
+The action method in our example takes a parameter `$message`, whose value defaults to `"Hello"` (in exactly
+the same way you set a default value for any function or method argument in PHP).
 When the application
 receives a request and determines that the `say` action is responsible for handling said request, the application will
 populate this parameter with the same named parameter found in the request.
-In other words, if the request includes a `message` paremter with a value of `"Goodbye"`, the $message variable within the action will be assigned that value.
+In other words, if the request includes
+a `message` parameter with a value of `"Goodbye"`, the `$message` variable within the action will be assigned that value.

 Within the action method, [[yii\web\Controller::render()|render()]] is called to render
 a [view](structure-views.md) file named `say`.
 The `message` parameter is also passed to the view